Courtsite/clubhouse-to-teams/README.md

-# clubhouse-to-teams
+# shortcut-to-teams

-📝 A simple Google Cloud Function in Go to transform / proxy [Clubhouse](https://clubhouse.io/) (Project Management) webhooks to [Microsoft Teams](https://teams.microsoft.com/).
+📝 A simple Google Cloud Function in Go to transform / proxy [Shortcut](https://shortcut.com/) (formerly, Clubhouse Project Management) webhooks to [Microsoft Teams](https://teams.microsoft.com/).

 _This project is still under development, and it does not handle many cases.
 It has been tested with the Go 1.13 runtime._